VaibhavKVerma/Weather-API/README.md

 # Weather-API
 It does not get hosted in github.io .
-API does't allow :(
+API doesn't allow :(